almaan/stereoscope/README.md

-# Integration of Single Cell and Spatial Transcriptomics Data
+# Spatial mapping of cell types by integration of transcriptomics data

-This repository contains the Python package **stereoscope**, being the implementation of the method presented in the paper.
+This repository contains the Python package **Stereoscope**, being the implementation of the method presented in the paper.
 In addition, scripts used to preprocess, visualize and compare data and results presented in the paper are also included.

-Below you will find  examples of how to use stereoscope, whilst some of these are cast as a guide in how to reproduce the results the procedure can of course be generalized and applied to any data set.
+Below you will find  examples of how to use Stereoscope, whilst some of these are cast as a guide in how to reproduce the results the procedure can of course be generalized and applied to any data set.
 The examples included are

 1. [Reproducing the mouse brain analysis](#reprodmb): Conducting the complete analysis of the mouse brain presented in the paper,